Preamble: CBD Buyers Guide

 - Why is the CBD oil sometimes called a tincture?
 Tinctures have been made for centuries and traditionally roots, berries or leaves were soaked in alcohol.
 A traditional cannabis tincture would have been made with buds and or leaves soaked in brandy or whiskey.
 You can imagine the potency of some of those tinctures!

-Anxiety disorders are the most common and ubiquitous medical conditions in the United States.
+Anxiety disorders are the most common and ubiquitous medical conditions in the United States, and world-wide according to WHO.

 I am keen to get stuck into the subject of Anxiety because it is obviously a colossal problem affecting a vast slab of the human population.
 Granted, access to CBD is quite clearly limited but you will surely, in time, see my point that it is a magnificent way to treat Anxiety Disorder.
 I am living proof of it.